cornell-colab/python-learners/session-one/01-session-plan.md

 * Want to understand the different parts of creating and running a Python script

 #### [Anatomy of a Python script](https://melaniewalsh.github.io/Intro-Cultural-Analytics/02-Python/03-Anatomy-Python-Script.html)
 This section discusses the building blocks that make a Python script.
-Think of it as learning the grammar

 #### [Common errors](https://melaniewalsh.github.io/Intro-Cultural-Analytics/02-Python/13-Common-Python-Errors.html)
 Learn about a few common error messages in Python and how to start troubleshooting when you encounter them.